Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Analysis of the localised Yule-Walker estimator under general conditions and local stationarity

 \end{kor}

 \begin{rem} For any stationary AR($p$) model we have that $\bar a_{N,T}^{(p)}(u)$ corresponds to the vector of coefficients.
-This can be seen from Lemma~\ref{lem:rel_a_bar}, below, and the fact that $C_1 = 0$ if the model is stationary.
-Thus, choosing $N_T = T$ and $P_T = p$, our result yields the same rate as Theorem~1 in \cite{lai1982}, by which the (least squares) estimator is strongly consistent with rate $(\log(T)/T)^{1/2}$. \end{rem}
+This can be seen from Lemma~\ref{lem:rel_a_bar} and the fact that $C_1 = 0$ if the model is stationary.
+Thus, choosing $N_T = T$ and $P_T = p$, our result yields the same rate as Theorem~1 in \cite{lai1982}, by which the (least squares) estimator is strongly consistent with rate $(\log(T)/T)^{1/2}$.
+An early consistency result for the Yule-Walker estimate with diverging model order is Theorem~6 in \cite{Hong-ZhiEtAl1982}.
+Under the assumption that $P = O(\log(T)^a)$, $a > 1$ or $P = C \log T$, $C$ sufficiently large, they prove that the rate of convergence is $O\big( (\log \log T / T)^{1/2} \big)$. \end{rem}